 That is Birth Photography… a photographic documentation of the birth of your child and the support you received from the people around you.
 It is a series of images that tell your unique birth story.

 What should I wear?

 Since I am a documentary photographer, I don’t like to direct in any way or change anything about the environment.
 However, I have been asked this question enough times that I should probably list it here in the FAQ!
-Honestly, I want you to wear whatever makes you comfortable!
-“Wear what you normally would wear” is a phrase I say way too often!
-If you really do need some direction, play it safe and stick with solids.
+If you know hands down you want to share your beautiful images with the world, I highly suggest wearing a bra of some type, or even a long dress/skirt if you are modest.
+For the Dads… pay attention to what shirt you’re wearing that day.
+Large print, logos, or the shirts with phrases/puns on them may not be what you want in your photos.
+I always say, if you want to play it safe, just go with solids!

 Do you use flash?